sage-org/sage-property-paths-experiments/README.md

 30 queries for the "Shop" gMark scenario.
 All our queries contain from one to four transitive path expressions.

+## Compared Approaches

+In our experiments, we compare the following approaches:
+- **SaGe-PTC** is the implementation of the PTC approach defined in our paper.
+The server-side algorithm is implemented on the SaGe server.
+The code is available [here](https://github.com/JulienDavat/sage-engine/blob/e4eb688c72bd635115ffc8e10a049baf81709fd6/sage/query_engine/iterators/ppaths/v2/simple_depth_annotation_memory.py).
+The client-side algorithm is implemented in javascript.
+The code is available [here](https://github.com/JulienDavat/property-paths-experiments/blob/main/clients/sage-ptc/src/engine.js).
+We use the HDT backend of the
+SaGe server to store the gMark dataset.
+The server is configured with a page size limit of 10000 triples and 10000 control tuples.
+Concerning the *quantum* and the *MaxDepth* parameters, we use different settings in our experiments:
+    - **SaGe-PTC-2** is configured with a time quantum of 60 seconds and a MaxDepth of 2.
+    - **SaGe-PTC-3** is configured with a time quantum of 60 seconds and a MaxDepth of 3.
+    - **SaGe-PTC-5** is configured with a time quantum of 60 seconds and a MaxDepth of 5.
+    - **SaGe-PTC-10** is configured with a time quantum of 60 seconds and a MaxDepth of 10.
+    - **SaGe-PTC-20** is configured with a time quantum of 60 seconds and a MaxDepth of 20.
+    - **SaGe-PTC-500ms** is configured with a time quantum of 500 ms and a MaxDepth of 20.
+    - **SaGe-PTC-1sec** is configured with a time quantum of 1 second and a MaxDepth of 20.
+    - **SaGe-PTC-60sec** is configured with a time quantum of 60 seconds and a MaxDepth of 20.
+- **SaGe-Multi** is the implementation of the multi-predicate automaton based approach defined in [[1]](https://hal.archives-ouvertes.fr/hal-03011805/document).
+SaGe-Multi is a SaGe smart client and interacts with the same server as SaGe-PTC, configured with a time quantum of 60 seconds.
+- **Virtuoso** is the Virtuoso SPARQL endpoint (v7.2.5 as of December 2020).
+Virtuoso is configured *without quotas* in order to deliver complete results, and with a single thread per query.
+- **Jena-Fuseki** is the Apache Jena Fuseki endpoint (v3.17.0).
+Fuseki is configured as Virtuoso, i.e. without quotas and a single thread per query.

+## Evaluation Metrics
+- **Execution time** is the total time between starting the query execution and the production of the final results by the client.
+- **Data transfer** is the total number of bytes transferred from the server to the client during the query execution.
+- **Number of HTTP calls** is the total number of HTTP calls issued by the client during the query execution.

 ## Machine configuration on GCP (Google Cloud Platform)

 - type: `c2-standard-4 :4 vCPU, 15 Go of memory`